Biscorn/helix-plugins/README.md

 Public stuff that I've made for [Helix](https://github.com/NebulousCloud/helix) a framework for [Garry's Mod](https://steamcommunity.com/app/4000/).

 Feel free to reach me on Discord **#hern9** for any suggestions or projects.
-If you have any suggestions or bug related to a plugin, open an [issue](https://github.com/Biscorn/helix-plugins/issues).
+If you have any bugs related or issues with a plugin, open an [issue](https://github.com/Biscorn/helix-plugins/issues).

 Use it at your convenience, I hope it will be useful to your project !
+Don't forget to credit my work at least.

 ## Sprinting Prevention
 Self explicit.
-Will prevent your player to "sprint" (by default SHIFT key) backward, left and right side.
+Will prevent your player to "sprint" (by default the SHIFT key from the client) backward, left and right side.
+> **Note :** You don't need to specify the pressed client key.
-No optimization found.
+> No optimization has been found.

 ## ShowCID
 A command that can be run by a player (which play a character) to display critical informations about its own identity (such as name, and ID).